Not getting job interviews is no doubt one of the most frustrating experiences in life.

 I believe the number 1 problem most candidates have is they look at the job search through the wrong lens.

 What I mean is they think the job search is about them.
 All of their actions come from their own perspective.
+(This article lists that as one major and common mistake.)

 For example, they look at writing their resume with the idea to cut corners and save time.
 So they write all their work experiences in chronological order, don’t add specific keywords, and only submit one general resume to every job they apply to.